gluster/glusterfs/doc/features/gfid-access.md

 point when gluster volume is mounted with 'aux-gfid-mount' option.
 All the gfids of files are exposed in one level under the '.gfid' directory.
-No matter at what level the file resides, it is accessed using its gfid under this virutal directory as shown in example below.
+No matter at what level the file resides, it is accessed using its gfid under this virtual directory as shown in example below.
 All access protocols work seemlessly, as the complexities are handled internally.

 ###Testing